lertsoft/GPD_WIN4/README.md

   a.
 This is so that you can see an overlay of AMD Adrenalin in the game to make sure that it is working.
 7. Now you are all set.
 RSR is enabled for all games.
 8. Test that it works by lowering your game resolution to for example; 1280 by 720
-9. Open the overlay using the hotkeys - The default is ALT+R and you will see something like this. </br> </br>
+9. Open the overlay using the hotkeys - The default is ALT+R and you will see something like the photo below. </br> </br>
 ![](images/RSREnabled.jpg) </br>

 ***Changing the iGPU vRAM allocation***